 One of the first roles of the Deal Architect team is to document the team's strategy and prepare the bid documents.
-In a public procurement tender, it is essential for the buying organization to document the steps taken during the process (and which we will describe below in the next sections).
+In a public procurement tender, the buying organization must document the steps taken during the process (and which we will describe below in the next sections).
 This includes writing the tender documents used later in the Request for Partner process.
 We will address the content of this later on in the sections below.